TerriaJS/terriajs/doc/connecting-to-data/item-search/indexed-item-search.md

 ## Enabling the index in Terria.

-After you have generated the index for your tileset, you can enable it in Terria by configuring the catalog item search provider.
+After generating the index, enable it in Terria by configuring a search provider for the catalog item.

 Below is sample catalog item configuration: